 Text overlay is the copy that goes on your Pin image.
 It makes your Pins stand out, adds context and enhances your message.
 Keep text concise so it’s easy for people to read on their phones.
 If you’re running the same campaign in multiple countries, make sure to create separate Pins for each country so you can translate text overlay into the local language.

 Head to Canva and create a custom design.
-You can easily just use the free version but the paid version saves your brand colors and fonts to use easily.
+You can easily use the free version, but the paid version saves your brand colors and fonts.

-Photoshop is an option too but Canva is the quickest and it saves all of your designs to edit and copy for later use.
-Plus it saves putting tons of PSD files and images on your computer and taking up a lot of room.
-Trust me after years of blogging the images I have are countless.
+Photoshop is an option, too, but Canva is the quickest, and it saves all of your designs to edit and copy for later use.
+Plus, it saves putting tons of PSD files and images on your computer and takes up a lot of room.
+Trust me, after years of blogging, my images are countless.

-Another tip is that you can resize your pin graphics afterward to use in your Instagram posts and stories.
-Just hit file resize and it even has them listed to easily resize them andd they are instantly ready to add to Instagram.
+Another tip is to resize your pin graphics afterward to use in your Instagram posts and stories.
+Just hit file resize; it even has them listed to resize them easily, and they are instantly ready to add to Instagram.

 I usually suggest at least one photo in each graphic.
 You can use it in the middle, as the background, or on the bottom.
 I would create different ones and see which ones convert better for your audience.

 Canva has a ton of free ones you can insert into your photos from the same screen you edit your image on.

 Check out this advice from Apple Cart Lane on stock photos for graphics:

 Make sure you follow these tips when searching for the perfect stock photo:

 - Look for brightly colored pictures.
 I’ve learned that people are drawn to reds and oranges instead of dark colors like brown and gray.
 Bright and airy pins are usually easier to work with than busy pins with a wide range of colors.